DaveBitter/minor-webdev_browser-technologies/week_1/exercise_2/README.md

-# Progressive Enhancement Audit for Funda | Quick, hack, Protoype for Concept
+# Progressive Enhancement Audit for Funda | Quick, hack, Prototype for Concept
 ## The prototype
 ![alt tag](https://raw.githubusercontent.com/DaveBitter/minor-webdev_browser-technologies/develop/week_1/exercise_2/screenshots/app_0.jpg)
 You can view the GitHub repository [here](https://github.com/DaveBitter/minor-webdev_funda). the functionality is explained in the README.MD of the repository.